Pearl hunting: Americas

+Pearl diving in the Ohio and Tennessee rivers of the United States still exists today.

 Colonial Latin America

 During the first half of the sixteenth century, Spaniards discovered the extensive pearl oyster beds that existed on the Caribbean coast of Venezuela, particularly in the vicinity of Margarita Island.
 Indigenous slavery was easy to establish in this area because it had not yet been outlawed; therefore, indigenous peoples were captured and often forced to work as pearl divers.
 Since violence could not protect the efficiency of the slave trade, coastal chieftains established a ransoming system known as the "rescate" system.

 As this system continued to grow, more and more oyster beds were discovered along the Latin American coast, including near Riohacha on Colombia's Guajira Peninsula.
 However, due to over-exploitation of both indigenous labor and the oyster beds, the Spanish pearl economy soon plummeted.
 By 1540, previous Spanish settlements along the coast had been abandoned as the Spanish looked elsewhere for more labor and newer markets.
 The pearl industry was partially revived in the late sixteenth century when Spaniards replaced indigenous labor with African slave labor.